North West SPF

 The partnership recognises respective roles and responsibilities, establishes shared values and common purpose and sets some key principles for effective joint working.
 It provides the basis for a continually improving partnership which will lead to long term solutions that work both for staff and, more importantly, for users.

-The North West SPF is co-chaired by Sue Green, Director of People and Corporate Affairs, Aintree University Hospital NHS Foundation Trust and Amy Barringer, Regional Organiser/Lead for Health North West, UNISON.
+The North West SPF is co-chaired by Mike Gibney, Director of Workforce at The Walton Centre, and Amy Barringer, Regional Organiser/Lead for Health North West, UNISON.

 To provide a modern partnership approach to issues affecting the NHS workforce where a North West-wide view is needed or would be useful.